bgiarrizzo/website-giarrizzo-bruno/content/blog_posts/2022-05-06-how-i-enriched-prometheus-metrics.md

 )
 </pre>

-This way, I am using the dataframe to delete the 4 columns, <code>inplace=True</code> is used in order to overwrite existing dataframe and not create a new one.
+This way, I am using the dataframe to delete the 4 columns. <code>inplace=True</code> is used in order to overwrite existing dataframe and not create a new one.

 Then i have to merge metric data with data from two other internal datasources (one for the hosts/vm referential, one for the business lines).